datarunsdeep/p-cloudfunctions-template/cloud-functions/README.md

 # gcp-template
-this is the root repository for all cloud functions follow the structure clientname_functionality e.g. dj_social_media_fb
+this is the root repository for all cloud functions follow a structure for all the functions e.g clientname_functionality